Tjw38t/university-projects/README.md

 # university-projects
-Public repository featuring projects completed during Computer Science coursework at the University of Missouri
+This repository features projects completed by Tyler Wilkins during Computer Science coursework at the University of Missouri.